 Paris Refashioned, 1957-1968

 In 1957, 21-year-old Yves Saint Laurent was promoted to creative director of the couture house of Christian Dior.
 Saint Laurent’s first solo collection for Dior included his A-line “trapeze” dresses, ushering in an unmistakable shift toward more relaxed and, ultimately, more youthful designs—and with it, drastic changes to the couture fashion industry that are rarely explored in depth.
-The exhibition’s introductory gallery will include a selection of more than 30 haute couture garments and accessories dating from 1957 to 1960.
-The clothing will be arranged in a setting designed to resemble a 1950s couture salon.
-In addition to an example of Saint Laurent’s “trapeze” dress crafted from black wool, this section will feature a slinky black cocktail dress from the designer’s fall 1959 collection.
+The exhibition’s introductory gallery included a selection of more than 30 haute couture garments and accessories dating from 1957 to 1960.
+The clothing was arranged in a setting designed to resemble a 1950s couture salon.
+In addition to an example of Saint Laurent’s “trapeze” dress crafted from black wool, this section featured a slinky black cocktail dress from the designer’s fall 1959 collection.
 This collection—which featured dramatically shorter hemlines than his previous work—caused a stir among fashion critics and clients.

-While the introduction of 1950s haute couture is essential to the history of French fashion, the majority of the exhibition is devoted to the dynamic designs of the 1960s.
-A larger gallery space, designed to evoke a 1960s boutique, will include approximately 80 examples of clothing and accessories from 1961 to 1968.
-This gallery will highlight a number of fashions by André Courrèges, a protégé of Balenciaga who eschewed the formalities of the couture industry.
+While the introduction of 1950s haute couture is essential to the history of French fashion, the majority of the exhibition was devoted to the dynamic designs of the 1960s.
+A larger gallery space, designed to evoke a 1960s boutique, included approximately 80 examples of clothing and accessories from 1961 to 1968.
+This gallery highlighted a number of fashions by André Courrèges, a protégé of Balenciaga who eschewed the formalities of the couture industry.
 His preference for clean, forward-thinking design was already evident in his first collection, presented in 1961.
-Paris Refashioned will feature a three-piece suit from this collection, which includes a wool jacket cut in a unique, sculptural silhouette.
-Later designs by Courrèges, including a pair of his famous white leather boots and a dress trimmed in black vinyl, will exemplify his influential role as a “Space Age” designer.
+Paris Refashioned featured a three-piece suit from this collection, which includes a wool jacket cut in a unique, sculptural silhouette.
+Later designs by Courrèges, including a pair of his famous white leather boots and a dress trimmed in black vinyl, exemplified his influential role as a “Space Age” designer.
 Pierre Cardin, too, began to design garments that corresponded to the Space Age.
-On view will be a minidress from his “Cosmos” collection, worn by Lauren Bacall, that features geometric cutouts over the breastbone.
+On view was a minidress from his “Cosmos” collection, worn by Lauren Bacall, that features geometric cutouts over the breastbone.
 Originally styled with black accessories that included a turtleneck, patterned knit stockings, shiny knee-high boots, and a helmet-style hat, the look helped to further Cardin’s reputation as an avant-garde couturier.

 Paris Refashioned concludes in 1968, the year Courrèges opened his first ready-to-wear boutique in New York.
 Meanwhile, his mentor, Balenciaga, was not as keen to adapt to the changing fashion climate.
 Balenciaga lamented that it had become impossible to create true couture, and he was unnerved by the student riots in Paris in May of 1968.
 The great couturier decided to close his house after more than 30 years.
 Nevertheless, Balenciaga’s work from the 1960s was some of his most innovative.
 A 1968 gown made from black and ivory silk gazar features the canted hemline that the couturier perfected over the course of the decade.
 The overall effect is of streamlined simplicity, yet it is a technical masterpiece.

-Paris Refashioned, 1957-1968 is accompanied by a book of the same title, to be published by Yale University Press in spring 2017.
-In addition to a comprehensive overview of 1960s French fashion by the exhibition’s curator, Colleen Hill, the book features essays by Dr. Valerie Steele, director and chief curator at The Museum at FIT; Patricia Mears, deputy director at The Museum at FIT; Emma McClendon, assistant curator at The Museum at FIT; and Dr. Alexis Romano, independent fashion scholar and curator.
+Paris Refashioned, 1957-1968 was accompanied by a book of the same title, published by Yale University Press in spring 2017.
+In addition to a comprehensive overview of 1960s French fashion by the exhibition’s curator, Colleen Hill, the book featured essays by Dr. Valerie Steele, director and chief curator at The Museum at FIT; Patricia Mears, deputy director at The Museum at FIT; Emma McClendon, assistant curator at The Museum at FIT; and Dr. Alexis Romano, independent fashion scholar and curator.
 The book includes stunning photographs by William Klein, Peter Knapp, and Irving Penn, among many others.